 symbolizes Apple's then rival, IBM.

-Steve Jobs Hosts the Macintosh Software Dating Game Featuring Bill Gates (1983)
+WATCHSteve Jobs Hosts the Macintosh Software Dating Game Featuring Bill Gates (1983)

 In October of 1983, Steve Jobs invited